 Keywords: system analysis and system modelling, constraint programming, parameter estimation, compilation techniques, distributed systems, real-time systems, system modelling and analyiss, optimization methods

 Software Development Environments

-Software Development Environments is concerned with the whole of the area of programming; from the design of the programming language, the analysis of the program, and its execution in a computer, to actual programming, i.e. the use of a programming language to write a program that solves a problem.
+Software Development Environments is concerned with the field of programming as a whole; from the design of programming languages, analysis of the program, and its execution in a computer, to actual programming, i.e. the use of a programming language to write a problem-solving program.
 Research is centred around a number of core areas in software development support, with central themes of integrated environments, object-oriented languages and embedded systems such as industrial robots and mobile phones.
-Research is focused on experimental the implementation and development of theory that is of practical relevance.
+Research is focused on the implementation and development of theory which is of practical relevance.